The Affects of Athletic Shoes for Your Back

 Athletic shoes are probably the best choice for support, but it’s important that you don’t let being fashionable win out over being healthy.
 Choose sensible athletic shoes.
 And make sure you don’t overuse them.
 Dr. Lewis C. Maharam, a sports medicine practitioner wrote in the New York Daily News that you should put a maximum 500 mile limit on your running shoes and then replace them.

-According to the American Chiropractic Association, (ACA), there’s no set of instructions you can follow to choose the right shoes.
+Unfortunately, there isn’t a single type of shoe that’s perfect for everyone.
 That’s because everyone has different features and different comfort levels.
 But there are different types of feet and you should match your foot type to the type of shoe you wear.
+However, organizations like the Australian Podiatry Association and Harvard Medical School have put together lists that can help you find the right shoe for the shape and needs of your feet.

-If you have normal feet with a normal-sized arch, your feet will land on the outside of the heel and roll slightly inward, according to ACA.
+If you have normal feet with a normal-sized arch, your feet will land on the outside of the heel and roll slightly inward, according to the experts.
 The best type of athletic shoe for this type of foot would be stability shoes with a slightly curved shape.

 If you have flat feet, you’ll have low arches and your feet will land on the outside of the heel and roll excessively inward.
-ACA recommends motion-control shoes or high-stability shoes with firm midsoles.
+Motion-control shoes or high-stability shoes with firm midsoles work best.
 The shoes should be resistant to twisting or bending.
 You should also stay away from highly cushioned or highly curved shoes.

 But if you have high-arched feet you will want cushioned shoes with plenty of flexibility to encourage motion.
-People with high arches tend to have feet which don’t absorb shock enough.
+People with high arches tend to have feet that don’t absorb shock enough.

 Total Chiropractic Care and Wellness Can Help You Manage Your Pain